zhaqenl/emem/README.md

 ### Binaries

-#### Uberjar
+#### Standalone JAR

 > [emem.jar](https://github.com/ebzzry/emem/releases/download/v0.2-beta/emem.jar)
 >
 > tthsum: E6MTI73KBZPFJKE3N44JQPTSVXYN57VL5N3AITY

-For purposes of demonstration, let's save this file to `~/jar`, creating that directory as necessary.
+This JAR file contains emem itself, plus all the dependencies.
+Save this file to `~/jar`, creating that directory as necessary.
 Next create a shell script to reduce typing.
 This presumes that you have `~/bin/` in your `PATH`:

 ```console
 cat > ~/bin/emem << END